ATTN: For more information about a Medicare Fraud Scheme Regarding Genetic Testing - Click Here

 Signs and Symptoms of Head and Neck Cancers

-The ears, nose, and throat are the most common areas affected by cancers in the head and neck.
+The mouth, nose, and throat are the most common areas affected by cancers in the head and neck.
 Symptoms typically depend on where the cancer develops and how it spreads.
 Some common signs and symptoms can include:

-- Difficulty and/or pain when swallowing
+• Difficulty and/or pain when chewing or swallowing

-- Change or hoarseness in the voice that isn’t related to a virus (ie: cold or flu) or bacterial infection (ie: strep throat)
+• Change or hoarseness in the voice that isn’t related to a virus (ie, cold or flu) or bacterial infection (ie, strep throat)

-- Swelling of the jaw
+• Swelling of the jaw

-- White or red patches on the gums, tongue, or lining of the mouth
+• White or red patches on the gums, tongue, or lining of the mouth

-Head and Neck Cancer Risk Factors
+Head and Neck Cancer Risk Factors You Can Change

 Treatment options and prognosis are based on what type of head and neck cancer is present and what stage it is.
 Virginia Oncology Associates offers an integrated team-oriented approach to provide you with the best possible care.
 We are also eager to explain the facts and answer your questions at every step along the way.